sassyworks/sassyworks.github.io/about/index.md

 {: .one}
-> In the little spare time that is left, I still feed my curiosity for design as a jury member for the three major Bulgarian web and digital design contests.
+> In the little spare time that is left, I still feed my curiosity for design as a jury member for some of the major Bulgarian web and digital design contests.
 I sometimes contribute for the Experts' advice column in .Net, a monthly magazine for web.
 In 2009, I was a speaker at their first ever Design Day, an international forum for web design that through the years has given stage